-It’s a combination of cognitive learning and behavioral learning, when people learn from others by observing, modeling and imitating.
-Social learning, even in the context of formal learning curriculum, is a more informal side of furthering skills and education, and has been in practice for hundreds of years.
+It’s a combination of cognitive learning and behavioral learning when people learn from others by observing, modeling and imitating.
+Social learning, even in the context of a formal learning curriculum, is a more informal side of furthering skills and education and has been in practice for hundreds of years.

 Popularized by psychologist Albert Bandura, the concept of social learning includes four criteria for learning:

 Children learn from their parents, siblings, and others around them, including basics like language skills.
 Adults learn from others later in the same fashion.
 Hands-on skills like welding and plumbing are taught both academically and by social learning.

 A study on social learning by the University of Michigan found that:

 Clearly, social learning can have an impact on anyone who is studying something new.

 Different people learn in different ways.
 Some learn by reading, some by listening, and some by rolling up their sleeves and doing.
 But when the “classroom environment” is available at the click of a button, getting together with others in different time zones becomes a challenge.

 Before online learning, instructors and professors held “office hours” to meet with students individually.
 Students were able to go to a study hall to collaborate with others to better understand a difficult subject.
 Online learning and collaboration have opened up a range of possibilities with Skype and Zoom conferences, as well as platforms like Slack, Basecamp, and others.
 These tools enable students to collaborate with whomever they want despite the geographic distances.